GalenScott/Writing-Portfolio/README.md

 # Technical Writing Portfolio for Galen Scott

 - Clear, task-focused user guides
-- API-adjacent and reference documentation
+- Difinitive How-to documentation
 - Process and workflow documentation in Agile environments
+- Research notes, articles, and documentation
 - Developmental and line editing

 Use the navigation above, or jump directly to: